2 Methods

 We recorded data in the field using pre-printed Rite-in-the-Rain field forms, and entered data into a Google Sheets database3.
 We read data into RStudio and generated this report using the Quarto book template.
 Project edits are managed through a dedicated project GitHub repository4.

-All project documents and data can be accessed in a dedicated Google Drive folder5.
+All other project documents and data can be accessed in a dedicated Google Drive folder5.

 2.4.2 Analysis